fabriziomiano/covidashit/README.md

 ```

 ## Plots API
-The app provides an API to produce a server-side plot with `matplotlib`.
+The app provides an API to produce plots with `matplotlib`.
 The API can return a JSON response with the base64-encoded image, or
 the bytes content to be saved as a file.